 Question: How great (mighty, powerful, strong ) is our God? – Can God save us?

 The people who came to our home that day for a Thanksgiving turkey dinner were an ecumenical and international group of Christians.
 They had been in church with us that Sunday morning where we were worshiping our God together with a unified voice.
 These same people were the ones who had received the invitation from the pastor to join the Americans for the meal that we will never forget God serving to all who were present.
-These were His people, His Family, and God didn’t just tell us, but also showed us, that His greatness—His power that made and holds all Creation together—is great enough to provide all of our needs forever.
+These were His people, His Family, and God didn’t just tell us, but He also showed us, that His greatness—His power that made and holds all Creation together—is great enough to provide for the needs of all of His Family.
 That day in Spain we each took as much as we wanted, and our Father made sure that He kept supplying us with enough food on the buffet so that no one among us had to go away hungry.
-So no matter how many people we see coming to His place for the feast that He promised that we would one day be invited to attend, don’t even think of worrying one bit.
-The feast, remember, is to honor Jesus, and Jesus is both our Provider and Provision.
+No matter how many people we may envision as one day participating in the wedding feast that God has said is coming and to which He has promised that we will one day be invited to attend, His power is more than sufficient to feed His Family forever.
+As long as need exists, God will continue to provide.
+He is more than well able to keep the world that He created alone going forever.

 Leftovers That Aren’t